testlnord/google-trends-csv-downloader/README.md

 The script will assess how many queries will be run and ask for a number of login/password since Google restricts the search quotas to 500 queries/person/day

+## How to use

+Edit 'searchTerms.py' and list the queries you are interested in.

+run `python download.py'

+Enter your Google credentials when asked for it.

 ## More About the Research Project